HikerBoricua/org.unidosnow.unutils/api/v3/Unjob/README.md

+Scan for membership (subscriptions) changes in Parents groups involving a Head of Houshold.
+Propagate additions to all other Heads of the Household (unless previously removed by Admin).
+Propagate removals only if the most recent was by Webform and the other Heads additions were by API or Webform.

+Uses API v3 but the key tables are civicrm_subscription_history and civicrm_group_contact.

+Reads from scheduled job parameters:
+- last processed subscription history ID
-Read from scheduled job parameters last processed subscription history ID and at the end set the parameters with the new last processed
+- last processed head of household relationship ID
+At the end rewrites the job's parameters with the new last processed so the next run picks up from there

-Then CRM_CORE_DAO::executeQuery to fetch rows from civicrm_subscription_history with id > last processed.
-Keep only those added and removed by webform and only the most recent status per cid and groupid

-With all the unique status/cid/groupid use API Relationship to keep only cids w.
-Head of household relationships

-For each Relationship see if the Household has another Head

-For each other Head use API GroupContact to make sure they are (re-)added or removed from groups to match their co-heads.
-Careful to only override/apply things done by Webform, if Admin/User does anything to one they need to do to the other head as well if that was the intent
+API result is an array of Households scanned.
+For each household ID there's an array (empty if no Heads of Household) with: heads => number of heads of household groups => number of groups with "parents" in the title that at least one head of household is/was in added => number of new head -> group memberships re-added => number of head -> group memberships that were re-established removed => number of removed head -> group memberships